Alasow2001/Team-Profile-Generator/README.md

 ## Installation

-This user must have node and npm test and inquirer installed before using this project
+This user must have node and npm test and inquirer installed before using this project.
+This can be done by running the following commands:

+npm init -y
+npm i inquirer@8.2.4

 ## Usage

-This can be used to create a team profile for various businesses
+The user can input the command: npm run start.
+This will then run the application and ask the user to build a professional team, adding managers, engineers, interns and then they can build a page for their team.

 ## Links